2i2c-org/team-compass/projects/managed-hubs/support.md

   We currently keep this term intentionally vague, and ask that communities are respectful of our time when making change requests.
   We are investigating the support budget that we should give to each community, and will update here when we have specific numbers in mind.

-  Here is a rough idea of our rationale to follow for arriving at a specific number:
+  Here is a rough idea of the rationale we follow as we identify more specific numbers for support budget:

   - Assume 173 working hours a month per engineer.
   - Assume any given engineer should spend no more than 20% of their time (one day a week) on average dealing with support requests.